-The 2004 NIS sampling frame included data provided by 37 HCUP State Partners.
-On average, 97% of the hospital universe is included in the sampling frame for all but six of these states.
+The 2005 NIS sampling frame included data provided by 37 HCUP State Partners.
+On average, 95% of the hospital universe is included in the sampling frame for all but six of these states.
 (Restrictions from other states did not have an appreciable effect on the percentage of hospitals in the sampling frame.)
-Three State Partners - Hawaii, South Carolina, and South Dakota - limited the number of state hospitals included in the frame to between 70 and 86 percent.
-Texas, supplied data from only 73% of the state's hospitals because some Texas hospitals, mostly small rural facilities, are exempt from statutory reporting requirements.
-Minnesota supplied data from only 89% of the state's hospitals to HCUP because a few Minnesota hospitals do not participate in the project.
-There are no apparent significant differences between the characteristics of participating and non-participating Minnesota hospitals.
-We omitted 45 Michigan hospitals that did not report total charges from the sampling frame, leaving 69% of Michigan hospitals in the frame.
+Three State Partners - Hawaii, South Carolina, and South Dakota - limited the number of state hospitals included in the frame to between 60 and 81 percent.
+Texas supplied data from only 80% of the state's hospitals because some Texas hospitals, mostly small rural facilities, are exempt from statutory reporting requirements.
+We omitted 34 Michigan hospitals from the frame because they did not report total charges, leaving 70% of Michigan hospitals in the frame.
+Ohio supplied data from only 83% of hospitals in the state.

 While 20% of the hospitals in each region are selected for the NIS, the comprehensiveness of the sampling frame varies by region.
-In the Midwest, 89.7% of hospitals were included in the sampling frame, compared with 78.2% in the West, 67.5% in the South, and 64.8% in the Northeast.
+In the Midwest, 86.9% of hospitals were included in the sampling frame, compared with 77.3% in the West, 69.2% in the South, and 63.2% in the

+Northeast.
 Because the NIS sampling frame has a disproportionate representation of the more populous states and includes hospitals with more annual discharges, its comprehensiveness in terms of discharges is higher.
-The states in the NIS sampling frame contained 99.0% of the population in the Midwest, 92.0% in the West, 84.1% in the South, and 74.9% in the Northeast.
-Overall, the 2004 NIS sampling frame comprised 75.5% of all U.S. hospitals and encompassed 87.5% of the U.S. population.
+The states in the NIS sampling frame contained 99.0% of the population in the Midwest, 92.0% in the West, 80.5% in the South, and 74.9% in the Northeast.
+Overall, the 2005 NIS sampling frame comprised 75.0% of all U.S. hospitals and encompassed 86.3% of the U.S. population.